roles-ansible/ansible_role_ranger/README.md

  Testing
 ----------
 This role is tested with [these github-action](https://github.com/search?q=topic%3Acheck-ansible+topic%3Agithub-actions+org%3Aroles-ansible&type=Repositories) tests for different versions of differen linux systems.
-Linting is tested via travis-ci.
+Linting is tested via travis-ci and the  [ansible-lint action](https://github.com/marketplace/actions/ansible-lint).
 If you want to find out more about our tests, please have a look at the github marketplace.

 | test status | Github Marketplace |